-Day ten was all about our adventure along the north part of Windward Coast and the North Shore.
-Last time in Hawaii I only got as far as Laie (Polynesian Cultural Center) so naturally I wanted to see the other small surfing towns along the Kamehameha highway.
+Day ten was all about our adventure along the north part of Windward Coast and the North Shore where the small surfing downs along the Kamehameha highway.

 A mile down the road we stopped at the Kualoa Beach Park in Kualoa to see the small island off the island called Chinaman’s Hat (Mokolii Island).
 This park affords a great view of the Pacific ocean, Kaneoha Bay, Chinaman’s Hat and the Ko’olau Mountain Range ( setting for lots of movies and TV show back drops).
 Across the road from the park is the famous Kualoa Ranch where Jurassic Park was filmed.

-We stopped for lunch in Kahuka for the famous garlic shrimp plates that are famous in this part of the island.
-Two years ago while driving up to the North Shore, there was a little shrimp stand that sold plated lunches called Titia’s Grill (CORRECTION: This place is permanently closed.).
+We stopped for lunch in Kahuka for the famous garlic shrimp plates at the local shrimp shacks sell lunch food.
+These places are a nice quick inexpensive lunch places and are famous in this part of the island.
 Outside this town there are huge shrimp farms where they harvest shrimp for the whole Oahu Island.
 And really there is no difference between farm grown or wild grown shrimp.
-I recommend this place for lunch or dinner and try any of their shrimp plates especially their garlic shrimp!

 As we continued along Kamehameha highway towards Haleiwa we stopped at Sunset Beach.
 This beach has a little secret.
 This beach is said to have Sea Turtles coming up on the shore and lay to the beach.